Degree of Interference: A General Framework For Causal Inference Under Interference: The Degree of Interference Framework and Bayesian Methodology

-The DoI satisfies the following consistency assumption which says that unit $i$'s potential outcomes are identified from its own treatment and DoI. \begin{assumption} (Consistency of DoI) For all $i \in \{1,...,N\}$, $\mathbf{T}_i \in \mathcal{T}$, $z \in \Omega$, and $\z_{N-1},\z_{N-1}' \in \Omega^{N-1}$ in which $G_i(\mathbf{T}_i, \z_{N-1}) \: \displaystyle{\eqd} \: G_i(\mathbf{T}_i, \z_{N-1}')$, where \(\displaystyle{\eqd}\) denotes equivalence in the marginal prior distributions of $G_i(\mathbf{T}_i, \z_{N-1})$ and $G_i(\mathbf{T}_i, \z_{N-1}')$, we have $Y_i(z,\z_{N-1}) = Y_i(z,\z_{N-1}')$. \end{assumption} \begin{remark}[Randomness of DoI] Assumption \ref{asmp:doi} is critical, as it implies that the DoI is effectively a latent representation of the interference structure for unit $i$ with characteristics $T_i$ when other units are assigned to $\z_{N-1}$.
+\begin{remark}[Randomness of DoI] Assumption \ref{asmp:doi} is critical, as it implies that the DoI is effectively a latent representation of the interference structure for unit $i$ with characteristics $T_i$ when other units are assigned to $\z_{N-1}$.
 The distributional equivalence allows for additional flexibility of the DoI; it indicates the unknown uncertainty about the interference structure.
 Under the finite-population perspective, the treatment assignment is usually the only source of randomness for observables.
 Therefore, the existing design-based approach under the finite-population perspective (e.g., partial interference, stratified interference and exposure maps) inevitably defines the interference structure \emph{a priori} even when there is limited knowledge about it.
 Under our framework, by contrast, the interference structure is an ``unobserved'' quantity, representing uncertainty for analysts.
 We incorporate the knowledge about interference and the associated uncertainty into our model-based inference developed in the following sections.
-More specifically, we use a Bayesian approach to infer unknown DoIs, requiring us to specify their prior distributions.
-From the Bayesian perspective, the randomness of the DoI can be viewed as the representation of prior knowledge and uncertainty about the interference structure.
+Our DoI framework adopts a Bayesian perspective by introducing a random function $G_i$ to capture how other units' treatments and network structures affect unit $i$.
+Although $Y_i(\mathbf{z})$ is ultimately fixed, from the analyst's point of view it remains \emph{unknown} and is therefore modeled through a prior distribution over $G_i$.
+This approach allows us to incorporate uncertainty about the interference mechanism and update our beliefs based on observed data.
+In other words, the DoI framework posits a prior belief about how cross-unit effects flow through the latent function $G_i$, and subsequent inferences reflect how the data inform and refine our understanding of this interference channel.
 This uncertainty should be distinguished from the ones on the underlying network between units \citep{Egami2021}.
 We place priors on functional spaces, which are flexible enough to recover the latent DoIs that satisfy Assumption \ref{asmp:doi}. \end{remark}